 You might be tempted to get on board early when you’ve got small kids in tow, but we like to hang back in the airport and let everyone expend as much energy as possible before boarding.
 Tired kids are preferable once you’re on board.
-Wear them out as much as you can, that’s our tried-and-true MO.

-Got a Baby?
-You Might Need a Change of Clothes
+Got a baby?
+You might need a change of clothes

 Disinfect that tray table